 Today, many common ways of speaking about trans folks carry discrimination that you might not be aware of.
 On this page, I break down a variety of those statements and terms—some that are transphobic, and some that are simply outdated or uninformed.

 Ultimately, being good to the trans people in your life comes down to listening and having compassion—that’s a better guide than anything I can write here.

 But I created this page as a knowledge boost that can help you navigate some common pitfalls when talking about or to folks in the transgender community.
-These are problems in describing trans issues that move society away from compassion and understanding instead of towards it.
-Or, just common errors that you should know about to help you discuss this subject with better accuracy.

 They’re listed in alphabetical order.
 Here’s a quick overview of what we’ll be covering:

 - Sex change

 This isn’t offensive, but it’s a generalization that deflects the role our transphobic society plays in the trans experience.
 It isn’t always accurate and can be misleading.

 In the past, it was common for transgender people to use the phrase “born in the wrong body” to explain their identities to cisgender people.
 (Many still use it.)
 It’s often an oversimplification of the experience, but it helps a group of people unfamiliar with what gender dysphoria is like to understand the concept.